It costs a business an average of more than £30,000 to replace an employee.

 - £200 in HR time spent on admin tasks related to the hiring process

 Of course, these figures will vary significantly depending on the role you're hiring for, the sector your business operates in, and the nature of the recruitment process - but the point still stands: replacing an employee has a significant cost.

-Clearly it’s in your interest to keep your staff turnover rate as low as possible – losing 15% of your employees a year is considered a healthy turnover rate, and anything below that a bonus.
+Clearly it's in your interest to keep your staff turnover rate as low as possible - losing 15% of your employees a year is considered a healthy turnover rate, and anything below that a bonus.
 In industries like hospitality and retail, 25% may be a more realistic figure to aim for.